xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 The same applies to [automated installs](#automated-install): these are installer *boot* parameters, they go on the kernel command line, not in the answer file.

-## 🎛️ Advanced installation options (installer command-line parameters) {#advanced-installation-options-installer-command-line-parameters}
+## :control_knobs: Advanced installation options (installer command-line parameters) {#advanced-installation-options-installer-command-line-parameters}

 The XCP-ng installer can be further parameterized to support advanced installation environments.
 The command line options are passed as parameters to the ```vmlinuz``` kernel of the installer.